kdeldycke/awesome-engineering-team-management/readme.md

 - [Apple Aperture: Senior QA](https://techreflect.net/2019/12/10/aperture-senior-qa-2004-2005/) - How not to manage projects approaching deadlines: “cutting finished features, yelling at people, and working people to the point of nervous breakdowns.
 Then they came upon a brilliant idea: let's steal over a hundred engineers from other teams and then the project will magically get done on time.”

 - [Robert "Uncle Bob" Martin talk about professionalism in software development](https://youtu.be/LmRl0D-RkPU?t=3202) - The only honest estimate is "I don't know".
 But you can come up with some kind of propability assessment, that will inform about the shape of the risk.
 This is not unlike PERT, where an activity is bounded by [optimistic, pessimistic and most-likely time](https://en.wikipedia.org/wiki/Program_evaluation_and_review_technique#Time).
 Now if managers don't take a range for an answer, don't fall in that trap.
 Tell them you're already trying as you possibly can.
 “And then the manager will have to do something very foreign: they'll have to manage.
 That's what management is: managing risk.”

+- [Why software projects take longer than you think: a statistical model](https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html) - “Confirms the hunch that developers estimate the median well, but the mean ends up being much higher.”

 ### Tickets